Showing posts with label Transport. Show all posts

 Bringing dreams of adventure in sight.

-A flickering, fractured vision (in the style of William Gibson)
+A Flickering, Fractured Vision (in the style of William Gibson)

 The station was empty when Daniel arrived, the faded hum of its electric lights stuttering like an old circuit board.
 The Comet sat there, the blackened metal of her boiler catching what little light filtered through the stained-glass window - a relic, buried beneath years of rust, forgotten by time.